-Black Creek Trail: Fairley Bridge Landing to Janice Landing is a 16.6 mile point-to-point trail located near Wiggins, Mississippi that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible year-round.
+Black Creek Trail via Fairley Bridge Landing is a 10.1 mile lightly trafficked out and back trail located near Wiggins, Mississippi that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Backpacked overnight from Fairley Bridge Recreation Area to Andrew Jackson Interpretive Trail.
 It was a nice trail.
 The weather was really good.
 Maybe a little on the humid side.
 Most of the trail is well marked.
 There was one section I didn't see any blazes.
 Didn't see any people on the trail other than our group.
 There were a few ups and downs towards the beginning, but most of the trail was pretty flat.
 The first few miles there isn't any water, but after that it wasn't to hard to find some to filter.
 Didn't see much wildlife except one armadillo and three snakes.
 Lots of ticks though.